-YES it can!
-Partnering your IRA with another source of funds to make an investment is both an easy and powerful tool.
+YES, it can!
+Partnering your IRA with another source of funds to invest is both an easy and powerful tool.

 - What are the steps to buying an asset in an IRA?

 It’s easy to make investments with a Self Directed IRA.
-If you have purchased an asset such as a house or made a loan, you already know the steps for buying an asset with your Self Directed IRA.
+Once you find your investment and provide money to the seller, you will receive proof that your Self Directed IRA is the new owner.
+It can be in the form of a Bill of Sale, Title, Deed, or simply a statement identifying your Self Directed IRA as the asset’s new owner.
 The main difference is that the name on the title (or other documents) is the name of your Self Directed IRA and not your name as an individual.

 - What is the role of the IRA Club?

-You must use a Self Directed IRA custodian, such as IRA Club, if you choose to invest in alternative assets.
-This is required by the IRS.
-The IRS requires extensive recordkeeping, hence a Self Directed IRA custodian is responsible for holding and administering the assets of your account.
-Investors and not the IRA custodian, are solely responsible for assessing the investment’s merits.
+You must use a Self Directed IRA company, such as IRA Club if you choose to invest in alternative assets.
+The IRS requires this.
+The IRS requires extensive record-keeping; hence, the IRA Club is responsible for holding and administering your account’s assets.
+Investors are solely responsible for assessing the investment’s merits.
 As the term “Self Directed IRA” implies, you are in control of making all investment decisions.